BekeAtGithub/ECHOFALL/docs/README.md

 # Echofall - Interactive Story Website

-This is the GitHub Pages deployment for the Echofall interactive story.
+this is the GitHub Pages deployment for the Echofall interactive story.

 ## Structure